"Now Listen to Me..."

 My second recommendation, in keeping with the Halloween spirit is France's Eyes Without a Face, one of the Top Ten Horror films of all time.

-TCM's present month's schedule can be confirmed by clicking on any of the above images.
+TCM's present month's schedule can be confirmed by clicking on either of the above two images.

 The Soundtrack recommendation for the month of October is Conan the Barbarian, a definitive 3 CD set issued by Intrada Records.